 We stop at The Gully, and at Sterlin's Castle, and also at Casa Berardi where Capt.
 Paul Triquet earned his Victoria Cross ... before concluding the day at the Moro River Canadian War Cemetery, our largest cemetery in Italy where 1376 young men await our visit.
-Overnight Ortona - hotel tba.
+Overnight Ortona - Hotel Mara.
 [B,L]

 Wednesday October 26

 After breakfast we continue our journey north along the Adriatic coast and visit the monument at Point 204.
 Following lunch we stop at Coriano Ridge to remember the twenty-eight day clash that took place in August and September 1944.
 Here the Germans had constructed the formidable Gothic Line, the most powerful series of heavily fortified positions that had been thrown in the path of the Canadian army.
 Months of hard fighting took place before the Germans finally relinquished their hold.
 Your tour guide Mark Zuehlke, in his renowned history The Gothic Line, refers to this fierce battle as "Canada's month of hell."